RavenCunanan/CSC174GRP14/README.md

 To add into the name column in the Distributer Table.
 Enter id and name into the text boxes and press the add button.
-The updated Distributer Table should be displayed bellow.
+The updated Distributer Table should be displayed after.